CommunityToolkit/WindowsCommunityToolkit/docs/controls/Menu.md

 ## MenuItem Properties
 ### Header
-Gets or sets the header of the MenuItem. if you added '^' before any header character this character will be highlighted on clicking or holding Alt, this feature is used to visualize which character can be used beside Alt to open this MenuItem.
+Gets or sets the header of the MenuItem. if you added '^' before any header character this character will be highlighted on pressing or holding Alt, this feature is used to visualize which character can be used beside Alt to open this MenuItem.

 ## Menu Properties